 Talk time zones and respect schedules

 Always keep time zones in mind, especially if you have team members or patients across geographies.
 (I lead a team of more than 50 employees in 16 different states alone.)
-It’s unrealistic to require employees to work the same office hours or have patients drop everything for an appointment in the middle of the day given the reality of how coronavirus may be impacting commitments such as childcare and home care.
+It’s unrealistic to require employees to work the same office hours or have patients drop everything for an appointment in the middle of the day.

 Encourage employees to work within their own time zones and be mindful with patients of cancellations and rescheduling.
 Avoid scheduling meetings before 9 a.m.
 (PT) and after 5 p.m.
 (ET), but also allow room for flexibility.
 For example, one of our Utah-based employees collaborates mainly with individuals on the East Coast, so she has chosen to work on Eastern time.
 Once you determine how each individual works, respect their working hours.
 Respecting that things can change for patients too is critical.
 Consider eliminating cancellation fees and make sure patients know who to call if they need to reschedule.